faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_indoctrination_and_socialization_in_the_LDS_church.md

 Several caveats and some aditional perspective ought to be rehearsed:

-1. Admittedly, more extreme examples of thought-reform methods are present in more extreme totalistic groups.
-However, the question I was addressing was not "Are LDS followers subjected to _extreme_ thought-reform?" but rather are they subjected to it _at all_?
-2. A person's LDS experience may differ depending on when they joined the LDS Church and in which unit(s) they experienced LDS living.
-In addition, a single individual is unlikely to have experienced all the above examples.
-3. It is unlikely that any of these practices or attitudes were "designed" with thought-reform in mind---thought reform techniques evolve in tandem with strong totalistic missions and tend to be effective so they are naturally selected for within high-demand and totalistic groups.
-In addition, these themes or techniques are often implemented and encouraged by the members themselves (not necessarily imposed in a top-down fashion).
 4. One may view the primary mindsets of the LDS Church as [the corporate, the individual growth, and the totalistic](https://mormonbandwagon.com/bwv549/three-fold-nature-lds-church-corporate-totalistic-individual-growth/).
 In particular, the individual growth and totalistic mindsets are in some [tension with one another](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/efb593d5c2ee37bc3e4638976331668a33367131/documents/threefold-nature-of-the-church/examples-of-tension-between-individual-growth-and-totalistic-mindsets.pdf).
-As alluded to earlier, this means that much of the totalistic/thought-reform behavior documented above is softened in practice by an individual growth mindset, and sometimes the corporate mindset.
+This means that much of the strong, retentive socialization documented above is softened by the individual growth mindset, and sometimes the corporate mindset.

 ## Response to typical objections

 Some believing members may deny that _any_ level of thought-reform takes place using these kinds of justifications (to which I'll pre-emptively respond):

-1. Examples may not be considered extreme enough to be classified as "thought-reform" (it's just "teaching").  _Response:_ teachings and practices need not be extreme to promote thought-reform.
-2. Extreme examples may be dismissed as merely _mistakes in the implementation_ of nearly perfect Church programs.  _Response:_ there are often underlying doctrines and teachings justifying the extreme examples (i.e., the behaviors may be extreme but they were fostered by the Church's teachings, practices, or structure).
-Extreme examples were chosen because they _exemplify_ or cast relief on core Church attitudes, not because they run counter to them.
-3. The LDS Church operates in a manner similar to Jesus Christ's early Church, so how can these practices be called "thought-reform"?  _Response:_ Comparing LDS teachings or practices to those of the early Church does not necessarily exonerate the LDS Church because the early Church itself may have been using some of the same techniques or themes associated with thought-reform (see, for example, [2 John 1:7-11](https://www.biblegateway.com/passage/?search=2+John+7-11&version=KJV)).
-4. The level of influence being exerted is the appropriate level given the importance of the topic (e.g., everyone would act in that manner if they knew how important "xyz" really was).  _Response:_ Lifton is responding to specific kinds of behavior which rob people of the full latitude of choice and these may be evaluated independently of the mission's importance.
-In fact, those who engage in thought-reform tend to feel they have missions of great importance and that provides justification for their behavior.
-5. Compliance in small things is a necessary part in becoming obedient to the more significant commandments.  _Response:_ These kinds of defenses are a _manifestation_ of typical thought-reform attitudes, not a defense against them.

 [^insufficientjustification]: The practice of bearing a testimony to find it may take advantage of the phenomenon of "insufficient justification".
 [From the 1959 study](http://psychclassics.yorku.ca/Festinger/) on insufficient justification: "If a person is induced to do or say something which is contrary to his private opinion, there will be a tendency for him to change his opinion so as to bring it into correspondence with what he has done or said." ([video which details the experiment](https://www.youtube.com/watch?v=CkJc6c3nKMw) and more on [insufficient justification](https://en.wikipedia.org/wiki/Insufficient_justification))